Students Experiencing Extenuating Circumstances

 Students who earn a 1.0 grade or higher in a class do not qualify.
 Only grades of 0.0 will be addressed through this process.
 Students can also use this process if they experienced extenuating circumstances that resulted in an NS grade.

 Every class has a published last day of class (see Academic Dates).
-You have 10 business days from that date to submit an extenuating circumstances request for that specific class.
+You have 10 calendar days from that date to submit an extenuating circumstances request for that specific class.
 For example, if the last day of class for 15-week classes is December 19, then December 29 at midnight is deadline for submitting the request.
 Requests submitted after the deadline will not be considered.

 Students are limited to three appeals

 Beginning with appeals filed for the Winter 2022 semester, students may only use this appeal process three times in their lifetime at Schoolcraft, regardless of the outcome of the appeal.

 How to submit a request

 - Specify what type of resolution you hope to receive.
 Learn more about the types of resolutions below.
 If you receive financial aid, keep in mind that some resolutions may not be available to you.
 For example, students receiving Pell grants are not eligible for retake credits.